rich-ramsey/sim_demo/readme.md

 lme4 or brms and calculate "power" for a range of target sample sizes and effect sizes.

-3) renv.lock
+3) /renv/ folder and renv.lock file

-This is the renv() renv.lock file that can be used with the package management software renv().
+This folder and file are used with the package management software renv().
+Once you download the project locally, renv() shoudl automatically kick-in and make things happen with appropriate package versions.

 ## Before you start ##